ElliotKillick/qvm-create-windows-qube/README.md

 ## Contributing

 PRs are welcome!
-The codebase of this project was built to be as modular as possible to allow for frictionless extensibility.
 Take a look at the todo list below if you're looking for things that need improvement.
+Other improvements such as simpler ways of doing things, code cleanup and other fixes are also welcome.

 ## Todo